Ryan Hatfield: Vanderburgh County Deputy Prosecutor

-Hatfield served as the Vanderburgh County Deputy Prosecutor from 2013-2016.
+Hatfield served as the Vanderburgh County Deputy Prosecutor from 2013 to 2016.

 As a Deputy Prosecutor, Hatfield prosecuted crimes of violence, including homicide, sexual assault, and drug trafficking.
 He also worked as the Deputy Prosecutor of the Vanderburgh Co.
 Drug Treatment Court, Veterans Treatment Court, and Juvenile Drug Treatment Court with the goal of successful rehabilitation, recovery, and sober living.

 During his tenure, Hatfield prosecuted hundreds of felony cases and was awarded for his work obtaining successful jury verdicts on behalf of victims and their families.

 He was also the first prosecutor in Indiana to successfully secure a jury conviction in a case alleging Munchausen Syndrome by proxy.

 Indiana House of Representatives

 In 2016, Hatfield defeated Republican Johnny Kincaid after receiving 59% of the votes.
 He replaced Democrat Gail Riecken who did not seek re-election.

 Hatfield has championed the causes promised in his campaign announcement as he focuses on protecting the most vulnerable Hoosiers, revitalizing public education, and fighting for fairness and prosperity for working families.

 While at the Statehouse, Hatfield has authored and co-authored legislation enacted into law improving the areas of justice, law, judiciary, criminal code, victim rights, health care, utilities, telecommunications, environment, etc.

 Hatfield serves in leadership in the Indiana House of Representatives as Assistant Democratic Whip.
-He currently sits on four standing House committees, and serves as the Ranking Democratic Member on two of them: Ranking Democrat of the Indiana House Judiciary Committee; Ranking Democrat of the Indiana House Employment, Labor and Pensions Committee; Standing Member of the Indiana House Public Health Committee and Standing Member of the Indiana House U tilities, Energy and Telecommunications Committee.
+He currently sits on four standing House committees, and serves as the Ranking Democratic Member on two of them: Ranking Democrat of the Indiana House Judiciary Committee; Ranking Democrat of the Indiana House Employment, Labor and Pensions Committee; Standing Member of the Indiana House Public Health Committee and Standing Member of the Indiana House Utilities, Energy and Telecommunications Committee.

 During his legislative tenure, Hatfield has also served as Ranking Democrat of the Committee on Elections and Apportionment and as a Standing Member of the Committee on Courts and Criminal Code.

-Hatfield Law Office, LLC
+Vanderburgh County Circuit Court

-As an experienced litigator, Ryan is proud to represent clients in a wide range of personal injury, family, divorce, business, and criminal law matters in state and federal courts.
+Hatfield won election to the Vanderburgh County Circuit Court in 2024.
+He was sworn in on January 2, 2025.